runemadsen/runemadsen-2013/blog/_posts/2015-02-15-on-meta-design-and-algorithmic-design-systems.md

   <img src="{% asset_path blog/jewish.jpg %}" />
 </div>

 The older logo on the left is a classic, static design product.
-The new logo by [Sagmeister & Walsh](http://www.sagmeisterwalsh.com/) on the right is just one output from a design system that can be used to [generate a multitude of design products](http://www.sagmeisterwalsh.com/work/project/jewish-museum-identity/).
-The system, built on concepts inspired by sacred geometry, is the actual achievement.
+The new logo by [Sagmeister & Walsh](http://www.sagmeisterwalsh.com/) on the right is just one output from a design system with rules inspired by sacred geometry, that can be used to [generate a multitude of design products](http://www.sagmeisterwalsh.com/work/project/jewish-museum-identity/).

 I believe this to be an important evolution in the design profession, and there are several factors that has lead me to this conclusion.